Building Brand Trust Through Payment Design Psychology

 PayFacLite® enables businesses to maintain complete brand control throughout the payment flow, ensuring customers never feel they've been redirected to an unfamiliar environment.

-Action Step: Maintain consistent typography, color schemes, and layout patterns from product selection through payment completion.
+Action Step:** Maintain consistent typography, colour schemes, and layout patterns from product selection through payment completion.
 This approach typically reduces abandonment rates by 25-30%.

 The Power of Brand Continuity